 - E is for Entertain – the author amuses the reader

-Display 3 giant pie pans on your wall (ingredients: bulletin board paper, marker ink, and tape).
-Be sure to make one for each “flavor” of an author’s purpose (persuade, inform, entertain).
+Display 3 large paper circles (pie pans) on your wall.
+Label each circle with an author’s purpose “flavor” (persuade, inform, entertain).
 Then begin to fill your pies:

 - Read a variety of text with your students

-- Work with them to identify the author’s purpose for writing the text
+- Work with students to identify the author’s purpose for writing the text

 - Make a slice of pie for each text.
 Write why the text is an example of a specific author’s purpose